Showing posts with label markers. Show all posts

 2023 Sep 15, Trip to The Movie town of Canton, MS

-We rode through Russellville, AL, stopping at Jack's Restaurant for breakfast gravy and biscuits and Diet Coke.
+We rode through Russellville, AL, stopping at Jack's Restaurant for breakfast gravy, biscuits, and Diet Coke.

-We stopped at McDonald's in Louisville, MS, for a restroom break and a couple of cookies and cream pies.
+We stopped at McDonald's in Louisville, MS, for a restroom break and cookies and cream pies.

 After a four-and-a-half-hour drive through several small towns, we arrived in Canton, MS.

-We were greeted by our guide, Billy Joe Wells, at the Visitors Center in Canton, also known as the Trolio Hotel.
+Our guide, Billy Joe Wells, greeted us at the Visitors Center in Canton, also known as the Trolio Hotel.

 A Time to Kill stars Samuel L. Jackson, Sandra Bullock, Matthew McConaughey, Kevin Spacey, and many others were in this film.

-Most of the filming took place around the Madison County Courthouse, the old jail, and a Sound stage was built in the city's park.
-Much of the stage props were in Canton's Museum.
+Most of the filming took place around the Madison County Courthouse and the old jail, and a Sound stage was built in the city's park.
+Many of the stage props were in Canton's Museum.

 My Dog Skip was principally photography in Canton props, also located in Canton's Museums.